awsdocs/aws-greengrass-developer-guide/doc_source/service-role.md

 ### Remove the Greengrass Service Role \(CLI\)<a name="remove-service-role"></a>

-Use the following procedure to disassociate the Greengrass service role from your AWS account\.
+Use the following steps to disassociate the Greengrass service role from your AWS account\.
 + Disassociate the service role from your account\.
 Replace *region* with your AWS Region \(for example, `us-west-2`\)\.

   ```